RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_player_input.rst

 if the action is pressed, ``false`` otherwise.

-The two actions we use above, "ui_left" and "ui_right", are predefined in every Godot project.
+The two actions we use above, "ui_left" and "ui_right", are predefined in every Rebel project.
 They respectively trigger when the player presses the left and right arrows on the keyboard or left and right on a gamepad's D-pad.

 .. note:: You can see and edit input actions in your project by going to Project